github-for-unity/Unity/README.md

 - Resizing the history view into wide-mode isn't working right
 - Scrolling the changes view hides UI elements that should be always visible (the commit box, the top bar)
 - Initializing the project as a git repo is not plugged in yet

+### Copyright
+Copyright 2015 - 2017 GitHub, Inc.

+Licensed under the MIT License

+The MIT license grant is not for GitHub's trademarks, which include the logo designs.
+GitHub reserves all trademark and copyright rights in and to all GitHub trademarks.
+GitHub's logos include, for instance, the stylized Invertocat designs that include "logo" in the file title in the following folder: https://github.com/github/UnityInternal/tree/master/src/UnityExtension/Assets/Editor/GitHub.Unity/IconsAndLogos.

+GitHub® and its stylized versions and the Invertocat mark are GitHub's Trademarks or registered Trademarks.
+When using GitHub's logos, be sure to follow the GitHub logo guidelines.